-With the 2016-17 NFL season now heading into December, millions of fans are looking for the best way to watch live and enjoy the upcoming playoffs.
-Whether on a smartphone or tablet, or at home, the NFL Sunday Ticket remains one of the best options.
+With the 2017-18 NFL season quickly approaching millions of fans are looking for the best way to watch live and enjoy the upcoming season.
+Whether you’re on a smartphone or tablet, or at home, the NFL Sunday Ticket remains one of the best options.
 However, not everyone has DirecTV, nor do they want to sign a 2-year contract.

 Here we’ll quickly explain how to get the NFL Sunday Ticket, which is hands-down the best way to enjoy NFL football games, without having to pay over $100 a month for a DirecTV cable subscription.
-While Thursday games are free on Twitter, the Ticket is still the best route for all other games.
+While Thursday games will stream to Amazon Prime this year, the Ticket is still the best route for every other game.

 DirecTV offers standalone packages but they’ve always been extremely overpriced, hard to find, very limited, and somewhat confusing.
-In 2015 though, the options were greatly expanded, and continued in 2016.
-These include computers, smartphones and tablets.
-If you don’t have DirecTV or don’t want to spend $300 just to watch football.
-Read on for more details.
+In 2015 though, the options were greatly expanded and continued in 2016.
+Streaming options inside computers, smartphones, and tablets.
+If you don’t have DirecTV or don’t want to spend $300 just to watch football read on for more details.